ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/threads.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-We shall now implement the main RTOS thread (`app_main()`), whose role is primarily to start and manage the other threads of the system.
+Implement the main RTOS thread (`app_main()`), whose role is primarily to start and manage the other threads of the system.

-In this example we shall create 3 threads.
+In this example you shall create 3 threads.
 The number and naming of the threads is arbitrary.

 ## Create app_main()